qdm12/My-Computing-course/02. Code writing/readme.md

 - Always **test** your code by running it :running:
   - Even with some fake data you make up :abcd:
   - Find a :bug: (*bug*) early !
-- Use the *Python console* for simple stuff, by entering `python` in a terminal
+- Use the *Python console* for simple stuff, by entering `python` in a terminal (see later)
-- Run directly your code by entering `python mycode.py` in a terminal
+- Run directly your code by entering `python mycode.py` in a terminal (see later)

 ## Code style :computer:
 - Your code has to be understandable by **others** (and **you** in the *future*)